Page Created: 8/6/2014 Last Modified: 6/12/2022 Last Generated: 2/7/2024

 Is there a mobile or e-book version?
 I want to read it on my mobile device.

 Not yet, as I am still researching responsive web design and may incorporate a simple version of it one day.
 I don't like it when sites present different experiences to mobile devices or different user agent strings.
 It seems to work okay on both mobile Firefox and mobile webkit-based browsers on my old 4.7 inch smartphone with a medium text size.
 Double-tapping on the page text will expand it to fill the screen (and it can always be turned sideways if needed).

 Do you have an https encrypted URL?

 No, currently this is by design.
 This type of encryption requires more CPU and network bandwidth, and I originally designed the site to be as simple as possible for the small computers hosting it to serve out pages.
-I'm not sure yet what I think about the recent campaign by several organizations to make https the new default for surfing the web.
-It makes sense in a way, even on a public site like this, for analogously, you don't expect that someone is looking in your book bag as you walk back and forth to the public library, and it may benefit those in closed or repressive societies.
+I'm not sure yet what I think about the recent campaign by several organizations to make https the new default for surfing the web, even wanting to make it mandatory.
+It makes sense in a way, even on a public site like this, for analogously, you don't expect that someone is looking in your book bag as you walk back and forth to the public library, or even tampering with the books you carry home to read, and it may benefit those in closed or repressive societies.
 But in an open society like the one I live in, if this is a problem, we can fix that problem using open channels (as long as we do it before we lose those channels).
 For if we lose civility, we lose something just as important as our individual privacy, as they are interdependent.
 Thinking of encryption as a panacea, in my opinion, could distract us from this realization.
 This might be idealistic naivete on my part, but I do know for certain that ideals formed the foundation for much of our civilization and our individual selves.